Buddy DeFranco

-Boniface Ferdinand Leonard "Buddy" DeFranco (February 17, 1923 – December 24, 2014) was an Italian-American jazz clarinetist.
+Boniface Ferdinand Leonard "Buddy" DeFranco (February 17, 1923 – December 24, 2014) was an American jazz clarinetist.
 In addition to his work as a bandleader, DeFranco led the Glenn Miller Orchestra for almost a decade in the 1960s and 1970s.

 Biography

 Born in Camden, New Jersey, United States, DeFranco was raised in South Philadelphia.
 He was playing the clarinet by the time he was nine years old and within five years had won a national Tommy Dorsey swing contest.

 He began his professional career just as swing music and big bands—many of which were led by clarinetists like Artie Shaw, and Benny Goodman—were in decline.
 While most jazz clarinet players did not adapt to this change, DeFranco successfully continued to play clarinet exclusively, and was one of the few bebop clarinetists.

 In 1950, DeFranco spent a year with Count Basie's septet.
 He then led a small combo in the early 1950s which included pianist Sonny Clark and guitarist Tal Farlow.
 In this period, DeFranco recorded for MGM, Norgran and Verve; the latter two labels were owned by Norman Granz.

 During the years 1960-64, DeFranco released four innovative quartet albums, as co-leader with the accordionist Tommy Gumina.